Things That Rhyme With Seen

 Q: What are some good near rhymes for "seen"?

-A: Near rhymes depend on which aspect of the sound you choose to emphasize.
+A: Near rhymes depend on which aspect of the sound you choose to highlight.
 Words like "tree," "free," "bee" focus on the long "ee" sound, while "bin," "fin," "chin" share the final nasal "n."

 Q: Can eye rhymes be used effectively for "seen"?